-As many others I hopped on the Frozen train wanting to create an Elsa dress for a child.
+As many others I hopped on the Frozen train a while ago wanting to create an Elsa dress for a child.
 The only thing was that all the tutorials I saw online were kind of unsatisfying for me so that I just did my own version, with flaws, not perfect, but hey it's handmade :)

 First I asked for the shirt size of the child and bought a plain white shirt at H&M. Then I measured the girl, while she was wearing the shirt (yes, this is very difficult :D) and wrote down all the sizes she has so that I know how much fabric I need.